Greeks fall in love with plastic after cash controls

 Greece lags far behind other EU countries in non-cash transactions.
 But Greeks have suddenly fallen in love with payment by plastic after capital controls were imposed in late June and banks were shut for three weeks.

-About one million cash cards were issued in July and August in a population of 11 million, compared to about 100,000 a month before the capital controls, said Athanasios Geramanis, the country manager for Mastercard (MA.N), one of the four payment services available in the country.
+About one million cash cards were issued in July and August in a population of 11 million, compared to about 100,000 a month before the capital controls, said Athanasios Geramanis, the country manager for Mastercard, one of the four payment services available in the country.

-"Consumers felt the urgent need to bypass the 60 euro (45 pound) withdrawal limit," Geramanis said, referring to the daily cash ceiling Greece imposed in late June.
-The limit has since been eased to 420 euros a week.

 "Greeks used to think that by getting a cash card, they were taking out a bank loan," he said.
 "All of a sudden, they discovered that cash cards can help them in their transactions."